bandyopd/GCM/README.md

 # GCM
-R/JAGS implementation of the cross-domain latent growth curve modeling from "Association between body fat and body mass index from incomplete longitudinal proportion data: Findings from the Fels study" by Tong, Kim, Bandyopadhyay and Sun (2023+), Minor Revision, Journal of Data Science
+R/JAGS implementation of the cross-domain latent growth curve modeling from Tong X, Kim S, Bandyopadhyay D and Sun S. (2024).
+Association between body fat and body mass index from incomplete longitudinal proportion data: Findings from the Fels study, *Journal of Data Science*, 22(1), 116-137

 Written by Seohyun Kim and edited by Dipankar Bandyopadhyay (Last edited: 04/28/2023)